Medical Malpractice Lawyer in Columbus

 Doctor-Patient Relationship (Duty of Care)

-So if a surgeon operates on you, then the standard of care or reasonable care would be that of a responsible institution of similarly qualified surgeons.
+For instance, if a surgeon performs a procedure on you, the standard of care or reasonable care should align with that of a responsible institution comprising similarly qualified surgeons.

 Negligence

-For you to have a medical malpractice claim in Georgia, there has to be an act or omission that amounts to a breach of duty of care.
-The healthcare practitioner must have been negligent with the patient’s care, diagnosis, or treatment.
+In the context of Georgia, pursuing a medical malpractice claim hinges on the existence of an act or omission that constitutes a breach of the duty of care.
+It necessitates that the healthcare practitioner involved displayed negligence in the provision of patient care, diagnosis, or treatment.

 Causation